Self-harm learning networks

 Find out more in our video here

-As well as the learning events, there will also be resources and guidance for parents and teachers.
-As the project develops these resources will be available from YMCA DownsLink Group’s e-wellbeing www.e-wellbeing.co.uk
+As well as the learning events, there are resources and guidance for parents and professionals.
+Find them on YMCA DownsLink Group’s e-wellbeing hub

-The learning networks start in autumn 2021 and run through until the autumn of 2022, culminating in a pan-Sussex conference.
+The learning network will start in spring 2024 and will run through until the autumn of 2024, culminating in a pan-Sussex conference.

 Any questions, contact us at training@westsussexmind.org.